StephanieMussi/leaflet-huerotate-markers/README.md

   - hue-rotate(deg)
   - brightness(%)
   - saturate(%)

-The resultant colors match the color displayed in the map legend, which uses the names of HTML color names that are supported by all browsers (https://www.w3schools.com/colors/colors_names.asp).
+The resultant colors match the colors displayed in the map legend, which uses the names of HTML color names that are supported by all browsers (https://www.w3schools.com/colors/colors_names.asp).

 Leaflet: https://leafletjs.com/